TMueller110/IoT-Mixer/README.md

 #### Resistors and Considerations

 - **Pull-down Resistors:** Pull-down resistors used for the push button and rotary encoder to ensure they read low (0V) when not pressed or rotated.
+- **24VDC and Pico W grounded:** This is to have a common ground.
+If not done this way a "floating" voltage would be the case (when measured from V+ to ground).

 ### Code